-It would seem to make little sense for a physician to diagnose breast tumors as malignant mesothelioma: The automatic assumption would be that the patient has breast cancer, and the treatment prescribed would be appropriate for that serious-but-common diagnosis.
-But a study published in The Breast Journal tells of a rare case in which a woman’s malignant mesothelioma had metastasized to her breast.
-The study illustrates the importance of careful pathological identification in order to provide the appropriate treatment.
+It would seem to make little sense for a physician to diagnose breast tumors as malignant mesothelioma.
+A study published in The Breast Journal tells of a rare case in which a woman’s malignant mesothelioma had metastasized to her breast.
+The study illustrates the importance of careful pathological identification to provide the appropriate treatment.

 Croatian Woman Diagnosed With Mesothelioma That Traveled to Her Breast

-Whenever a patient presents with an unknown illness, their physician goes through a diagnostic process known as differential diagnosis in which they run their symptoms through all of the possible illnesses, eliminating until they arrive at the correct diagnosis.
-Though mesothelioma may be included on the list of possibilities, it is a rare disease, especially in women, and therefore is frequently eliminated early.
-In this case, a 61-year-old Croatian woman was originally thought to have breast cancer that later turned out to be mesothelioma that had metastasized to her breast.
+Whenever a patient presents with an unknown illness, their physician goes through a diagnostic process known as a differential diagnosis.
+They run their symptoms through all possible illnesses, eliminating them until they arrive at the correct diagnosis.

 Free Mesothelioma Packet